spyder-ide/spyder-docs/doc/installation.rst

 .. note::

    The standalone installers currently do not yet support installing third-party Spyder plugins not already bundled with them, though this feature is currently under development.
-   For now, if you need this capability, we recommend a :ref:`installation-conda`.
+   For now, if you need this capability, we recommend a :ref:`install-conda`.

+.. _install-standalone-installing:

 Downloading and installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To download the supported Spyder installer for your platform, simply click the appropriate link below.
-(For Linux, see the :ref:`installation-conda` section).
+To download the supported Spyder installer for your platform, simply click the appropriate link below (for Linux, see the :ref:`install-conda` section).
 Then, double-click the downloaded file to open the installer.
 If a security warning pops up, you may need to click :guilabel:`Yes`, :guilabel:`OK`, :guilabel:`Open`, :guilabel:`Allow` or similar.

-On Windows, if a SmartScreen dialog appears, click :guilabel:`More info` followed by :guilabel:`Run anyway`, and then proceed through the steps in the installer.
+On Windows, if a "SmartScreen" dialog appears, click :guilabel:`More info` followed by :guilabel:`Run anyway`, and then proceed through the steps in the installer.

 On macOS, open the disk image and drag Spyder to your :guilabel:`Applications` folder.